 Fields of Communication and "Wrinkles in the Saran Wrap"

-The Home Page since Aug'06 with 11 pages: including TOC, project objectives/goals, Theory, references, & charts
+This link will take you to the Project Home Page with 11 pages: including TOC, project objectives/goals, Theory, references, & charts

 ¤ To identify and define the relationship(s) between connective tissue (fascia), the objective/subjective experience, and "body-memory" -- which relationship(s) will be connected, and thus revealed through the research as a much more 'tangible' consideration in medical diagnostics;